 \subsubsection{Meta-learner Embedding Size}

-The embedding size of the metalearner directly influences the ease of clustering the meta-learner generated weights.
+The embedding size of the meta-learner directly influences the ease of clustering the meta-learner generated weights.
 The general trend is that as the embedding dimension increases, it becomes increasingly difficult to cluster the generated weights appropriately.
-While we have qualitatively demonstrated this in Figure \ref{fig:tsne}, where we see that increasing embedding dimension causes the plot to become less structured, we provide a quantitative analysis of the effect in Appendix \ref{Appendix:Embedding}.
+While we have qualitatively demonstrated this in Figure \ref{fig:tsne}, where increasing the embedding dimension makes the plot less structured, we provide a quantitative analysis of this effect in Appendix \ref{Appendix:Embedding}.